Saravana-Ace/Leetcode-Github-Auto-Push/README.md

 ## How It Works

-- The application checks for new LeetCode submissions every 30 seconds
+- The application checks for new LeetCode submissions every 30 seconds (can change this)
 - When a new submission is detected, it automatically:
   - Downloads the submission code
   - Creates a Python file with the problem name